Dictionary Learning: The Complexity of Learning Sparse Superposed Features with Feedback: Sparse Feature Learning with Constructive Feedback

-corresponding to the target feature matrix $\pphi^*$, the learning problem defined by \eqnref{eq:reduction_solution} can be formulated as:

-Essentially, the learner aims to select a matrix $\pphi$ that satisfies the condition in \eqnref{eq: orthosat}.
-Geometrically, the condition in \eqnref{eq: orthosat} implies that any solution $\pphi$ should annihilate the subspace of the orthogonal complement that is spanned by the matrices $\{ yy^{\top} - zz^{\top} \}_{(y,z) \in \mathcal{F}}$.
+where $\langle \cdot, \cdot \rangle$ denotes the Frobenius inner product.
+Now, given a set of pairwise feedbacks corresponding to the target feature matrix $\pphi^*$, the learning problem defined by \eqnref{eq:reduction_solution} can be formulated as: Geometrically, the condition in \eqnref{eq: orthosat} implies that any solution $\pphi$ should annihilate the subspace of the orthogonal complement that is spanned by the matrices $\{ yy^{\top} - zz^{\top} \}_{(y,z) \in \mathcal{F}}$.
 Formally, this complement is defined as: